 Studying Social Traffic

-A niche with high social traffic means you should look closer at their social strategies by using the Social Media Tracker.
-That tool will let you track up to 20 domains across the major social networks.
+A niche with high social traffic means you should look closer at their social strategies by using the Social Tracker.
+The tool will let you track up to 300 domains (depending on your subscription plan) across the major social networks.
 You could also use the Topic Research tool to look at what topics are getting the most attention and social shares in your niche.

 Studying Paid Traffic